Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 Missouri Stats and Trends

+- Thus far this year Missouri has two wins against the spread.

-- The Tigers have been underdogs by 8.5 points or more two times this season and covered the spread once.
+- The Tigers have covered the spread once this season when underdogs by 8.5 points or more (in two chances).

-- Missouri's games this season have hit the over on seven of 10 set point totals (70%).
+- Missouri's games this season have gone over the total in seven out of 10 opportunities (70%).

-- In games that Missouri picks up over 369.1 yards, the team is 1-7 against the spread and 5-3 overall.
+- When Missouri amasses more than 369.1 yards, the team is 1-7 against the spread and 5-3 overall.

-- The Tigers have turned the ball over one more time (11 total) than the Gators have forced a turnover (10) this season.
+- The Tigers have turned the ball over 11 times this season, one more turnover than the Gators have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.